 It's a seller's market

 If you own a home in California that has some space and a decent yard, we get why you may want to keep it.
 But now is also a great time to sell it for a great price and use the proceeds to upgrade.
-If you are ready to sell your home, here's some info on how to sell your home during the pandemic.
 When you're ready to buy something new, just give us a call.
 At Bydand, it is our mission to provide steadfast solutions tailored to accomplish our clients' home financing goals.
-We like to think we're all in this thing together.Show me today's rates (Dec 8th, 2021)
+We like to think we're all in this thing together.Show me today's rates (May 25th, 2022)